jay-kj-woo/RoboND-Kinematics-Project/README.md

 ```
 R3_6 = inverse(R0_3) * R_G
 ```
-With the calculated joint angles for 1, 2, and 3 subsituted, it is possible to get `R0_3`.
+Here, `R0_3` is the rotation matrix from the base link to the link 3, which is calculated by subsituting the joint angles 1, 2, and 3.
-Then the rest is done in the following code
+`R3_6` is the resultant rotaion matrix of the joints in the spherical wrist which should be identical to the final orientation of the wrist (Right Hand Side values).
+Therefore, by equating the terms in `R3_6` to the RHS wrist orientation values, the joint angles 4, 5, and 6 can be found.
 ```python
 R3_6 = R0_3.transpose() * R_G
 theta4 = atan2( R3_6[2,2], -R3_6[0,2])